Mugesh2297/Mango-DB-Task-1/README.md

 # Mango-DB-Task-1
-The  Files Consists of Answers of the Questions in Task
+The  README Consists of Answers of the Questions in Task

 db.createCollection("productDetails");